mvs-develop/dev.bitshares.works/docs/knowledge_base/bitshares-ui-wallet-account-mode.md

 - 1.Click [**CREATE ACCOUNT**]

-It opens a next form to input your BitShares account name and a password.
+It opens a next form to input your DNA account name and a password.

 - 2.Type in [**ACCOUNT NAME**].
-You can create your unique BitShares account name.
+You can create your unique DNA account name.
 - 3.Set a password.
 You can use a _GENERATED PASSWORD_ or create own strong password.
 - 4.Type or paste your password to confirm.
 - 5.Check the check boxes. **Make sure you read before you check!**